PUP Startup Script

 Examples:

-# Use predefined position
+# Using predefined positions

 set startup_position center